Thursday, February 5, 2026

 Named ownership from the start

-Regular updates, even when there is no material change
+Regular updates, even when there’s no material change

-A complaint that sits untouched for days because someone is waiting on input from another party is a common failure point.
+A complaint can sit untouched for days because someone is waiting on input from another party.
 The customer sees inactivity.
-Internally, people assume someone else is handling it.
-Escalation risk rises before the investigation even begins.
+Internally, people either assume someone else has it covered, or they don’t have time to provide updates on what’s seen as 'no progress'.

 Historically, firms were cautious about apologising, fearing it could be interpreted as an admission of liability.
 This position has shifted.